 When an organization starts its business in the market, its success and sustenance are shaped by a number of factors.
 While some of these factors are beyond the control of the company, others can be brought within its grip.

-The former is known as external factors which form the macro environment and the latter encompassing the internal factors, is referred to as the micro environment.
-Demography, economy, Socio-Cultural factors, legal forces, political structures and technology are collectively known as macro environment.
+The former is known as external factors which form the macro environment factors and the latter encompassing the internal factors, is referred to as the micro environment.
+Demography, economy, Socio-Cultural factors, legal forces, political structures and technology are collectively known as macro environment factors.
 On the other hand, consumers, competitors, suppliers, dealers and distributors and the general public together constitute the micro environment of a business.

-Therefore, to stand apart in any commercial venture, marketing managers need to understand the significance of each of these components and work towards maintaining a proper balance between the two environments.
+Therefore in micro and macro factors, to stand apart in any commercial venture or business environment, marketing management and marketing intermediaries need to understand the significance of each of these components and work towards maintaining a proper balance between the two environments.

 Role of Micro Environment in Business